 Content is a critical element in any SEO strategy.
-You need to be able to prove your relevance to Google with articles that get attention and to take advantage of seasonal spikes in search traffic.
+You need to be able to prove your relevance to Google with articles that get attention and take advantage of seasonal spikes in search traffic.
 To meet these goals, it’s common for a site to have both evergreen and seasonal content strategies.
-Both content types are important to help your users throughout all of the customer life cycle stages, including when they are researching, ready to purchase, or acting as a brand ambassador for you.
+Both content types are important to help your users throughout all the customer life cycle stages, including when they are researching, ready to purchase, or acting as a brand ambassador for you.

 Both evergreen and seasonal content strategies offer many benefits to your SEO strategy.
 The key is uncovering ways to exploit that content to increase its value for longer.